New Student Onboarding FAQs

 Launch: Orientation (Housing) - Fall Admits Only

 Mirroring University Housing & Dining’s roommate matching guidelines, students will be roomed with another student based on their preferences with communal bathrooms on each floor.
-Students will stay in Finley Hall.

 We do not take roommate requests for Launch housing.

 Parents & Supporters will have their own room(s), complete with a lock, as part of a suite shared with other Parents & Supporters.
 As part of the suite, there is a shared bathroom and common area.
-Parents & Supporters will stay in Halsell Hall.

 All students, and their parents & supporters, can stay the night of Launch.
 Those living 50+ miles outside of the Willamette Valley can opt to stay the night before Launch as well.
+For more details, please see our Launch Logistics and Planning web page.

 Launch: Orientation (Parking)